 You can’t do your best work when your attention is scattered across 12 open apps, 34 ongoing conversations, and a to-do list a mile long.
-Here’s how (and why) you should design a working schedule that promotes sustained focus over constant context switching.
+So how do you design your workday in a way that allows for longer, more productive periods of focus?

-The power of sustained attention: Context switching can eat up to 80% of your productive time
+How context switching kills up to 80% of your productive time a day

-And while the immediate cost of context switching might feel small, the compounding impact on your focus is staggering.
+Context switching, task switching, multitasking… whatever you want to call these behaviors, they’re incredibly hard on your already-taxed brain.
+And while the immediate costs might feel small, the compounding impact on your focus is staggering.

 - Focusing on one task at a time = 100% of your productive time available

-- Juggling two tasks at a time = 40% of your productive time for each and 20% lost to context switching
+- Task switching between two tasks at a time = 40% of your productive time for each and 20% lost to context switching

-- Juggling three tasks at a time = 20% of your productive time for each and 40% lost to context switching
+- Task switching between three tasks at a time = 20% of your productive time for each and 40% lost to context switching

 - Large chunks of focused “flow” time for more demanding projects